Skip to content

 Morning

-Participants organise their images, refine sequences and complete their dummy photo books.
+• Final editing and book shaping: participants organise their images, refine sequences and complete their dummy photobooks

-Each participant presents their dummy book and explains their process.
+• Final presentations around a large table: each participant presents their dummy book and explains their process

-The program may be adjusted by the photographer to best respond to the needs and dynamics of the group.
+The programme may be adjusted by the photographer to best respond to the needs and dynamics of the group.

 Evaluation methods